Your SEO optimized title page contents

 Benefits of Gratitude:

-Increased Coping Skills:
+Increased Coping and Resilience:

 Increased Self-Confidence:

 When we focus more on the positive, we often feel better, not only about the things around us but also about ourselves.
 Regularly practicing gratitude can uplift mood and boost self-confidence.
+Gratitude helps reduce negative emotions like envy, resentment, and frustration, replacing them with more positive feelings, which allow for you to better focus on your own growth and confidence.
+Regularly reflecting on what you’re thankful for can lower stress and increase overall life satisfaction.

 Increased Empathy & Overall Happiness:

 When showing gratitude, you are less likely to hold anger and resentment, which leads to overall happiness.
 This practice can also allow for increased empathy and care for others.
+Focusing on what you're grateful for increases positive emotions and overall happiness.
+Over time, gratitude rewires the brain to become more attuned to the good in life, fostering a more optimistic outlook.

 Improved Physical Health: